Keristero/ezlibs-scripts/eznpcs/readme.md

 You can create paths using waypoints in the map editor which the NPCs will follow, with optional wait times and random path selection.

-## Installation
-currently all the files for eznpcs are scattered inside this gravy-yum repository, its inconvenient but you can find all the files you need here.

-installation steps
-1. copy eznpcs.lua to `yourserver/scripts/ezlibs-scripts/eznpcs/eznpcs.lua`
-2. copy main_entry.lua to `yourserver/scripts/main_entry.lua`
-3. copy the eznpcs folder from the assets folder to `yourserver/assets/ezlibs-assets/eznpcs`
-optional:
-    1. there are a bunch of events for this server in the entry script, use them as examples or remove them if you dont want them.

 ## Setup
 add objects to your map with Type=`NPC` on an object layer above the tile layer where you want the NPC to spawn.